FreeVN/DIY-Zwift-Fan-Controller/README.md

 Node Red handles the fanspeed depending on heartrate an sends it to the ESP32 (MQTT) wich then operates the solid state relais

-Grafana pulls data from InfluxDB to create a beautiful dashboard
+Grafana pulls data from InfluxDB to create a beautiful dashboard.

+Botched together with little expierence, but a lot of inspiration from https://github.com/Merdeka, https://github.com/chegewara, https://github.com/SensorsIot.